 TCAG uses the CUBE/VOYAGER (VMIP2) transportation model.
 The model was validated in 2017 for the 2015 base year.
-The latest planning assumptions used in the transportation model validation and Conformity Analysis is summarized in Table 2-1
+The latest planning assumptions used in the transportation model validation and Conformity Analysis is summarized in Table 2-1.

-Table 2-1: Summary of Latest Planning Assumptions for the TCAG Conformity Analysis
+Table 2-1: Summary of Latest Planning Assumptions for the Tulare County Association of Governments Conformity Analysis